plan-systems/plan-protobufs/README.md

 ## About PLAN

-PLAN is an all-in-one visual communication and organizational tool for real-world communities and individuals.
+PLAN is a free, open source, all-in-one visual communication and organizational tool for real-world communities and individuals.

 http://plan.tools/